 2. Description of the Related Art

-Data communication networks may include various computers, servers, routers, switches, hubs, proxies, and other devices coupled to and configured to pass data to one another.
+- Data communication networks may include various computers, servers, routers, switches, hubs, proxies, and other devices coupled to and configured to pass data to one another.
 These devices will be referred to herein as “network elements,” and may provide a variety of network resources including physical resources such as communication links and bandwidths, and logical resources such as VPN (Virtual Private Network) and AAA (Authentication, Authorization and Accounting) services.
 Conventionally, data has been transported through the data communication networks by passing protocol data units (such as cells, frames, packets, or segments) between the network elements while utilizing one or more type of network resources.
 A particular protocol data unit may be handled by multiple network elements and cross multiple communication links as it travels between its source and its destination over the network.

 - Many user-end applications, such as grid computing, streaming media, and storage on demand, require extensive network capability to obtain access to data, computational resources, storage resources, and other types of resources that are connected in a communication network.
 As communication networks have evolved, the type of applications designed to run on the network have also evolved and are expected to continue to evolve.
 To secure access to the resources connected by the network, the applications therefore communicate with network elements to obtain network resources to meet their requirements.

 - Numerous protocols have been developed to allow network elements to communicate with each other and to allow applications to communicate with network elements, several of which may be used by user applications to access resources on the networks.
 For example, Reservation Protocol (RSVP) may be used by Internet Protocol (IP) applications in a communication network, such as a statistical multiplexing packet based network, to reserve a portion of the available bandwidth on the data transferring route through the network.
 Similarly, User to Network Interface (UNI) allows an application to set up a traffic path, such as an ATM virtual circuit or an optical lightpath, over an ATM or optical transport network.
 However, those protocols are actual network signaling protocols, and thus are defined to be used for pre-designated purposes such as to set up a network route and/or to perform link setup and teardown.
 Additionally, these protocols are generally defined by one or more standard bodies to enable interaction between the network elements, and are not specifically designed to handle interactions between networks and applications.
 As new types of network resources continue to emerge on communication networks, the manner in which resource information is obtained and the manner in which resource utilization is obtained are important aspects to fulfilling application requests.

 - According to an embodiment of the invention, extensible resource messaging in a communication network is provided through the creation of a flexible, extensible and secure messaging environment between user applications and network elements.
 User applications are represented by resource clients that request information and/or the utilization of network resources.
 Network elements are represented by resource agents that manage and control access to and utilization of network resources.
 The messaging environment is flexible, according to one embodiment of the invention, because it may be implemented as an XML-based messaging mechanism.
 This mechanism contains a defined XML format that can provide flexible message contexts for resource requests and responses.
 Thus, applications can send XML messages to request network resource reservations and network discovery queries, and networks can send XML messages to respond to the application requests.